Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Extended JPM Framework for Compound Flooding

-where $\mathbf{x}_{TC}(t)$ and $\mathbf{x}_{NT}(t)$ are the respective sets of tropical cyclone and non-tropical storm characteristics, which may vary over time during the event (e.g., the rainfall field).
-The notation \( d^n \mathbf{x}_{TC} \) and \( d^n \mathbf{x}_{NT} \) represents integration over the $n$-dimensional space of these characteristics.
-Traditionally, the coastal flood responses $p_{TC}(\eta_{\max}|\mathbf{x}{TC}(t))$ and $p_{NT}(\eta_{\max}|\mathbf{x}_{NT}(t))$ are deterministic (e.g., outputs from ADCIRC), in which case the PDFs collapse to Dirac delta functions \cite<e.g.,>{resio2007white}.
-To remain general, we treat these responses as probabilistic, acknowledging uncertainty in the modeled response itself.
-While in reality all storm characteristics vary continuously in time, in practice certain parameters are evaluated at representative points for implementation.
-For example, soil moisture is taken as the value immediately prior to the event, and JPM parameters are fixed at landfall, whereas rainfall fields evolve dynamically during each storm.
+where $\mathbf{x}_{TC}(t)$ and $\mathbf{x}_{NT}(t)$ denote the respective tropical cyclone and non-tropical storm characteristics, some of which may vary over time during the event (e.g., the rainfall field).
+The differentials \( d^n \mathbf{x}_{TC} \) and \( d^n \mathbf{x}_{NT} \) denote integration over the $n$-dimensional space of these characteristics.
+In the traditional JPM framework, the conditional flood responses $p_{TC}(\eta_{\max}|\mathbf{x}_{TC}(t))$ and $p_{NT}(\eta_{\max}|\mathbf{x}_{NT}(t))$ are deterministic (e.g., as determined from ADCIRC simulations), so that so these conditional PDFs reduce to Dirac delta functions \cite<e.g.,>{resio2007white}.
+The present formulation generalizes this framework by allowing the conditional response to remain probabilistic, thereby accommodating uncertainty in the modeled flood response while recovering the deterministic JPM as a special case.